mitchspano/mitchspano.github.io/_posts/2025-02-01-Trunk_Based_Development.markdown

 latest state of the project.

 Releases in Trunk-Based Development are handled differently as well.
-Instead of branching off for each release, a specific commit on `main` is chosen as the release point at a scheduled cadence.
-This means that a historical point in the commit history of `main` becomes the basis for the release.
+Instead of releasing whenever changes are merged into `main`, a specific historical commit on `main` is chosen as the release point at a scheduled cadence.
 This approach greatly simplifies the release process, eliminating the need for complex branch management and cherry-picking.
 This is illustrated in the diagram below:

 <!-- prettier-ignore-start -->
 <div class="plantuml-container">
 <!-- prettier-ignore-end -->

 <!-- prettier-ignore-start -->
 {% plantuml %}
 @startuml